 10. Castle de Haar

 Recommended by Maartje from The Orange Backpack

-Muiderslot is one of the oldest and best preserved medieval castles in the Netherlands.
-The castle is surrounded with water and gardens, adding further to the fairytale atmosphere when visiting.
+Muiderslot is one of the oldest and best-preserved medieval castles in the Netherlands.
+The castle is surrounded by water and gardens, adding further to the fairytale atmosphere when visiting.

 12. Windsor Castle